jackbrookes/jackbrookes.github.io/src/content/posts/writing-sustainable-software-for-real-time-human-behaviour-experiments.md

 txt_blue = "blue"
 ```

 Now for our trials.
-We want to be able to represent the contents of the trial with code, and we could anything like a Dictionary or instance of a custom class.
+We want to be able to represent the contents of the trial with code, and we could use anything like a Dictionary or instance of a custom class.
 Here, I simply use a tuple (in Python, a tuple is an immutable list of objects) to define the independent variables (i.e. text and colour) on each trial, and store those in one large tuple containing all trials.

 ```python
 trials = (